PowerDMARC

 3. Add the DKIM Record to Your DNS Settings

-Publish the DKIM public key in your DNS settings and save changes.
-Use the private key to sign your outgoing messages.
+Publish the DKIM public key (typically as a TXT or CNAME record) in your DNS settings under the selector name you chose (e.g., `s1._domainkey.yourdomain.com`).
+Save changes.
+Configure your email sending server(s) to use the corresponding private key to sign your outgoing messages.

 4. Verify Your DKIM Configuration

-Once you have configured your DKIM record, verify it using our DKIM checker tool.
+Once you have configured your DKIM record and allowed time for DNS propagation (which can take up to 48 hours), verify it using our DKIM checker tool.
 This tool will tell you if your record is valid, error-free, and set up correctly!

 Want to automate your DKIM setup and management process?
 Get started with Hosted DKIM for free!